Applying for Rhodes, Marshall, Gates, Truman and Other Highly Competitive Graduate Scholarships

 - Names of Referees for Letters of Recommendation - Provide the names and titles of at least 5 and no more than 8 potential referees whom you believe would be willing to write letters of reference for you.
 Typically the best array of letters is diverse - with ample representation of sources who know the candidate well in many different contexts ranging from academic to extra-curricular.

-Applications are typically submitted on a geographic basis.
-Each applicant may apply either from his or her home state of residence, or the state in which the student has attended college.
+Students are encouraged to submit the above items to Bud Sheppard.
 Please take note that each candidate must procure a Letter of Endorsement from Gonzaga University.
 Participation in the process described here is a prerequisite to the University's decision to grant this endorsement.

 For detailed information on specific scholarships, please consult the following links:

-- Fulbright Scholarships - Please see Gonzaga University Professor Patsy Fowler, Fulbright Advisor, English Department
+Fulbright Scholarships - Please see Gonzaga University Professor Meagan Ciesla, Fulbright Advisor, English Department